Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classification.md

 ![Google Image Downloader](../imgs/google_image_downloader.PNG)

 This add-on allows you to directly download multiple pictures from google search.
 With not much effort I collected around 100 images for each of these Lakes.
-Now that I had all the images I had to organize them in the way my I use them to train my model.
+Now that I had all the images I had to organize them so I can use them to train my model.

-Before any work can be done a dataset needs to be converted into a fastai DataBunch object, and in the case of the computer vision data - specifically into an ImageDataBunch subclass.

-There is a group of shortcut methods provided by ImageDataBunch which reduce the multiple stages of the data block API, into a single wrapper method.
-These shortcuts methods work really well for:
+fastai library expects the dataset to be converted into ImageDataBunch.
+ImageDataBunch is simply an object which fastai library easily comprehends before getting into training, validation and testing the model.

-To be able to use the Images to train the model I would need to organize my data in one of the formats the following functions handle.
+There are several wrapper methods in case of ImageDataBunch which make it easy for us to handle the dataset.
+To do so, I would need to organize my data in one of the following formats which the ImageDataBunch can identify:

 1. [ImageDataBunch.from_folder](https://docs.fast.ai/vision.data.html#ImageDataBunch.from_folder)